 A quick Google search yielded a website called Find a Crew, an online network that connects boat owners with crew.
 Expertise is not required to become a crew member; while comfortable on the water, Davidson did not have extensive sailing experience when she arrived in Ensenada.

 Finding a match is like using a dating site.
 Cruisers and crew members fill out profiles based on specifications like where they’re going, what they’re looking for, and various travel preferences.

 It’s an easy site to navigate, but for a solo female traveler, much like a single woman on a blind internet date, it was not as simple as finding someone headed in the same direction.
 Many of the cruisers are older men, and many of their profiles specify female crew, gauging things like comfort with nudity and interest in starting a relationship among other preferences.

 A seasoned solo traveler, Davidson was not deterred.
 “If you’re a single female traveler,” she says, “You already know the rules.
 You already know the risks.”

 Yet she also recognized that the stakes are higher at sea.

 “You’re getting on a boat with somebody.
 You’re not gonna be able to escape this person, so you need to screen them,” she says.
 “You need to tell people where you are.
 Maybe get a satellite phone.
 That’s really expensive, but maybe it’s something to look into for safety.”

-In the end, Davidson found a sailor named Jacob.
-He was around her age, both in their late 20s, and was planning on sailing to Australia.
-They met in Ensenada, and shortly after, sailing to Australia became Davidson’s plan too.
+Davidson eventually found a sailor named Jacob.
+He was around her age, both in their late 20s, and planning to sail to Australia.
+They met in Ensenada, where sailing to Australia soon became Davidson’s plan, too.